IntersectMBO/plutus-apps/doc/plutus/architecture/constraints/index.rst

 Argument
 ^^^^^^^^

-For the `TxConstraints` defined above, it's data constructors should only contain the information needed by the Plutus script, i.e. to validate the transaction.
+For the `TxConstraints` defined above, its data constructors should only contain the information needed by the Plutus script, i.e. to validate the transaction.
 The arguments behind this design choice are that:

 * less information is needed to validate the spending of a transaction output, than to build the transaction itself
 * not all datatypes are permitted to be used in Plutus scripts (only builtin functions and data types from `plutus-tx` can be used)
 * the more data we include in Plutus scripts, the higher the execution cost.
 TODO: Is this true?
 Or is this only true if we *actually* use this additionnal data in the validation code?

-For example, let's take one the data constructors of `TxConstraint`: `MustSpendAtLeast Value`.
+To showcase this, let's take one the data constructors of `TxConstraint`: `MustSpendAtLeast Value`.
 When generating validation code, this constraint returns `True` when the sum of the transaction's input `Value` are greater than the provided `Value`.
 However, when using this constraint to generate a transaction, it will: